M-Umer007/python-loan-calculator/README.md

-this is python code that will calculate the loan base on the data provide to it by the user
+#Python loan calculator

+##Description
+This CLI calculator helps you calculate the loan
+It was written in Python